Tangmarg: Education and health

 A Sub-district Hospital is located at Tangmarg with affiliated Primary Health Centres in all major villages.
 A Government Degree College was established in 2011-12 at Chandilora.
-5 Higher Secondary Schools are situated in Tangmarg including Fazil Kashmiri memorial higher secondary School.
+5 Higher Secondary Schools are situated in Tangmarg including Tyndale Biscoe and Mallinson School and Fazil Kashmiri memorial higher secondary School.

 Language

 Kashmiri is the predominant language spoken in the villages of Tangmarg.
 Urdu is second widely spoken language after Kashmiri.
 Pahari is another important language spoken in area whereas English language is also spoken by educated class and those who deal with the tourism industry.
 Gojri also has many speakers.